cncf/devstats.archive/ADDING_NEW_PROJECT.md

 - Copy setup scripts and then adjust them:
 - `cp -R oldproject/ projectname/`, `vim projectname/*`.
 - You need to set correct project main GitHub repository and annotations match regexp in `projects.yaml` to have working annotations and quick ranges.
 - Copy `metrics/oldproject` to `metrics/projectname`, those files will need tweaks too.
 Specially `./metrics/projectname/gaps*.yaml` files.
+Please use Grafana's "null as zero" instead of using manuall filling gaps.
+This simplifies metrics a lot.
 - `cp -Rv scripts/oldproject/ scripts/projectname`, `vim scripts/projectname/*`.
 - Create Postgres database for new project: `sudo -u postgres psql`
 - `create database projectname;`
 - `grant all privileges on database "projectname" to gha_admin;`
 - If running on the test server: generate Postgres data: `PG_PASS=...
 IDB_PASS=...
 IDB_HOST=172.17.0.1 ./projectname/psql.sh`.
 - If running on the production server: `wget https://cncftest.io/projectname.sql.xz`, `xz -d projectname.sql.xz`, `sudo -u postgres psql projectname < projectname.sql`.
 - When data is imported into Postgres: projectname, you need to update `metrics/projectname/gaps*.yaml` (with top companies & repo groups).
+This is only needed when you're using gaps (which you shouldn't).
 - Using `./projectname/top_n_companies.sh ./projectname/top_n_repos_groups.sh`.
 - There are two kinds of repo group names: direct from query, but also with special characters replaced with "_"
 - You should copy those from query, put there where needed and do VIM replace: `:'<,'>s/[-/.: `]/_/g`, `:'<,'>s/[A-Z]/\L&/g`.